top of page

-At SW London Painting and Decorating, we take pride in being second-generation, independent painters with over 10 years of experience in providing comprehensive and professional painting services.
+We take pride in being a second-generation, independent painting company with over 10 years of experience providing comprehensive, professional and quality interior and exterior painting services.

 Our mission is to deliver unparalleled service and ensure that our work consistently exceeds expectations in terms of professionalism, integrity, and effectiveness.
-We aim to finish each project promptly and with the highest level of quality, regardless of the size or complexity.
+We aim to finish each project promptly and to the highest quality, regardless of size or complexity.

 Our team understands that every project is unique, which is why we focus on personalised service tailored to meet your specific needs.
-With competitive rates and a commitment to customer satisfaction, we strive to not only meet but exceed your expectations.
+With competitive rates and a commitment to customer satisfaction, we strive not only to meet but also to exceed your expectations.

-Whether it’s a small interior touch-up or a large-scale commercial painting job, we ensure that we are not finished until our work is done to the highest possible standard.
-We stand behind our craftsmanship with a 30-day warranty on all of our services, providing you with peace of mind.
+Whether it’s a small interior touch-up or a large-scale commercial painting job, we ensure we are not finished until our work meets the highest possible standard.
+We stand behind our craftsmanship with a 100% satisfaction guarantee on all of our services, providing you with peace of mind.

-A very important part before painting is the preparation and protection of the furniture and the floor from paint.
+A very important step before painting is to prepare and protect the furniture and floor from paint.
 A good solution is to make a list in advance of the materials needed to cover and protect.

 The main things are: